zhengjie2002/tp/docs/DeveloperGuide.md

     - Input: Add a case, exit the application, restart it, then list cases.
     - Expected: Previously added case is still present after restart.

-The above test cases are non exhaustive and meant to cover the main functionalities of SGSafe.
+The above test cases are not exhaustive and meant to cover the main functionalities of SGSafe.
 Please see the user guide for more details on how to use SGSafe and explore additional commands and features.